 - LMF discovery by considering user plane Positioning Capability.

 - Support LMF(s) associated with PRUs discovery by other LMF(s), according to target area in the discovery request and the LMF profiles with PRU existence indication in TAI level.

+- LMF discovery by considering the support of LCS when MBSR is involved.